 However, the nature of a blockchain is that it must be deterministic.
 A critical feature of a blockchain is that it knows the state at a given time, and for blockchains that time unit is a block.
 Think of them as being snapshots.
 A blockchain does snapshots of its state on every block.
 We as users can call smart contracts for a specific block, and the blockchain provides guarantees that execution will always produce the same result for the same block any time we call it.

 The deterministic nature of a blockchain closes it from external (off-chain) variables.
 It is totally impossible to perform a call to an API from within a smart contract.
 A blockchain and a smart contract are closed off from the external (off-chain) world.

 Blockchains are great at providing a way to apply the requested changes to the state in a decentralized manner.
 However, in order to observe the changes, you need to actively pull the information from the network.

 Instead of abstract explanations let's look at an example.

 Say, we have a smart contract that sells e-books.
 Once a user buys a book we want to send them a copy via email.

 The dApp has a helper deployed somewhere off-chain, and this helper has code that can send an email with a copy of an e-book.
 But how would we trigger the helper?

-Getting the data from a blockchain from the external world
+Getting the data from a blockchain to the external world